feLycks/ssh-config/README.md

 SSH-CONFIG
-remote Login guide to connecting github projects to ssh
+remote Login guide to connecting github projects with SSH